ubiquity/ubiquity-dollar/packages/contracts/docs/security-monitoring-runbook.md

 ## What is monitored

 - `IUbiquityPool.collateralUsdBalance()` at each monitor interval.
-- Incident heuristic: a sudden drop of collateral USD value above the configured threshold (default **30%**).
+- Incident heuristic: a sudden drop in collateral USD value exceeding the configured threshold (default **30%**).

 ## What happens on incident